What are period pains?

-Almost half of women experience menstrual or period cramps.
+Almost half of women experience menstrual or period cramps/pains.
 Menstrual cramps are painful sensations in the lower abdomen and lower back.
 Pain can range from dull, disturbing, annoying to severe.
 Some women are not even able to perform daily routines such as going to work, doing household choirs or even getting out of bed.

 Pain during menstruation happens due to uterus contract to shed the lining.
 However, some other factor can contribute to increased pain as well: having a cyst, lack of exercise, diet high in fat, salt, caffeine, and alcohol and number of underlying medical conditions.